 Test directory structure

-Test code exists in the following directory structure:
+Test code must follow this directory structure:

 mbed-os-program |- main.cpp # Optional main.cpp with main() if it is an application module. |- pqr.lib # Required libs |- xyz.lib |- mbed-os | |- frameworks # Test dependencies | | `_greentea-client # Greentea client required by tests. | |... | `- TESTS # Tests directory.
 Special name upper case TESTS is excluded during application build process | |- TestGroup1 # Test Group directory | | `- TestCase1 # Test case source directory | | `- main.cpp # Test source | |- TestGroup2 | | `- TestCase2 | | `- main.cpp | `- host_tests # Python host tests script directory | |- host_test1.py | `- host_test2.py `- build # Build directory |- <TARGET> # Target directory | `- <TOOLCHAIN> # Toolchain directory | |- TestCase1.bin # Test binary | `- TestCase2.bin | ....